ramgandhi-okta/okta-node-dpop/from-scratch.md

         ```javascript
         const oktaHelper = {
             .....
+            // Add as the last attribute of oktaHelper object
             generateDpopToken: function(htm, htu, additionalClaims) {
                 let privateKey = this.dpopPrivateKey || fs.readFileSync(this.dpopPrivateKeyFile);
                 let publicKey = this.dpopPublicKey || fs.readFileSync(this.dpopPublicKeyFile)